Skip to content

 Membership

-What does it mean to be part owner in a dairy herd, and thus a member of our PMA?
+What does it mean to be part owner in a dairy herd?

 It means that YOU:

-–are guaranteed a percentage of the whole fluid milk that that animal produces!
+–are guaranteed part of the whole fluid milk that that animal produces!

-–are responsible for your cow’s care by paying board to the agister who will make sure all of your cows nourishment, milking, medical, shelter and reproducing needs are met.
+–are responsible for your cow’s care by paying board to the trustee (us) who will make sure all of your cow’s nourishment, milking, medical, shelter and reproducing needs are met- 24x7x365.

-–are entitled to transparency regarding the agister’s practices in regards to care of the herd and bottling and handling of your of milk.
+–are entitled to transparency regarding the trustee’s practices in regards to care of the herd and bottling and handling of your milk.

 This also means that:

-–the animal is cared for by the agister, and all her needs are met, even when you are in Florida on vacation with your family and not using your portion.
+–the animal is cared for by the trustee, and all her needs are met, even when you are in Florida on vacation with your family and not picking up your milk.
 You still partially own the animal! (do you cancel your cable and electricity while you travel?)

 –if you need more milk than you are currently guaranteed, you need to purchase additional ‘cows’ to meet that need, so that you are guaranteed more milk.